 India, China agree to pull back troops from disputed Himalayan lake

-- Once the disengagement has been completed at the high altitude Pangong lake, military commanders will meet within 48 hours to discuss pull back from other areas, Singh said.
+- Indian Defence Minister Rajnath Singh told parliament the two sides had reached an agreement to withdraw from Pangong Tso.

+- Our sustained talks with China have led to agreement on disengagement on the north and south banks of the Pangong lake.

-NEW DELHI: India and China have agreed to pull back troops from a bitterly contested lake area high in the western Himalayas, the Indian defence minister said on Thursday, in a breakthrough after a months-long standoff on the disputed border.
+NEW DELHI: India and China on Thursday began to pull back troops and battle tanks from a bitterly contested lake area high in the western Himalayas on Thursday in a breakthrough after a months-long standoff on the disputed border.

-Rajnath Singh told parliament the accord had been reached after several rounds of talks between military commanders and diplomats from the nuclear-armed neighbours.
+Indian Defence Minister Rajnath Singh told parliament the two sides had reached an agreement to withdraw from Pangong Tso, a glacial lake at 14,000 ft (4,270 metres), after several rounds of talks between military commanders and diplomats from the nuclear-armed neighbours.

 "Our sustained talks with China have led to agreement on disengagement on the north and south banks of the Pangong lake," he said.

-China's defence ministry said frontline troops from the two countries had begun to pull back from the shores of the lake on Wednesday.
+China's defence ministry announced on Wednesday that frontline troops from the two countries were pulling back from the shores of the lake on Wednesday.

 The standoff began in April last year when India said Chinese troops had intruded deep into its side of the Line of Actual Control or the de facto border in the Ladakh area in the western Himalayas.